OWASP/www-project-ai-security-and-privacy-guide/index.md

 Please note that consent will not be possible in specific circumstances (e.g. you cannot collect consent from a fraudster and an employer cannot collect consent from an employee as there is a power imbalance).
 If you must collect consent, then ensure that it is properly obtained, recorded and proper actions are taken if it is withdrawn.

+## 8. Model attacks
+See the security section for security threats that deal with data confidentiality, as they of course represent a privacy risk if that data is personal data.
+Notable: membership inference, model inversion, and training data leaking from the engineering process.
+In addition, models can disclose sensitive data that was unintendedly stored during training.

 ## Scope boundaries of AI privacy
 As said, many of the discussion topics on AI are about human rights, social justice, safety and only a part of it has to do with privacy.
 So as a data protection officer or engineer it's important not to drag everything into your responsibilities.
 At the same time, organizations do need to assign those non-privacy AI responsibilities somewhere.